carueda/cfg/readme.md

 # `@Cfg`

-`@Cfg` is a [Scalameta](http://scalameta.org/)-based annotation that allows to specify the configuration of your application or library such that concrete configurations can be loaded and used while enjoying full type safety and the code completion and navigation capabilities of your IDE.
+`@Cfg` is a [Typesafe Config](https://github.com/typesafehub/config) wrapper that allows to:
+- specify the configuration of your application or library using regular case classes;
+- access concrete configurations in a type-safe manner while enjoying the code completion and navigation capabilities of your IDE.

+`@Cfg` is implemented using a [Scalameta](http://scalameta.org/).

 WIP